 - Tall and boldly angled transparent glass panels encircle the sky deck, allowing visitors to actually lean out over the edge if they dare!

 - The open and exposed nature of Edge means it can blow a blustery wind on the sky deck.
-It also gets colder than you might think.
+It also gets colder than you might think, especially if you visit New York City in Winter.
 Don’t forget extra layers.

 - Popular photographs include the triangle corner and glass bottom.
 These two areas will be busy, so pick your time wisely.